OrdnanceSurvey/openspace-ios-sdk/README.md

 ### Product Codes

-A developer can select which Ordnance Survey mapping products to use by  selecting on of three pre-configured map stacks or customising their app by passing the product codes as and array of strings.
+A developer can select which Ordnance Survey mapping products to use by  selecting one of three pre-configured map stacks or customising their app by passing the product codes as and array of strings.

 NOTE: Certain products and the Zoom map stack require a commercial licence.